getclizy/clizy/README.rst

       clizy.run(ls)

 Creates a command line interface.
-When you call the script with '--help', you can see what was generated:
+When you call the script with :code:`--help`, you can see what was generated:

 .. code::